canterad/Weather_Dashboard/README.md

 RESPONSIVE DESIGN ISSUES:
 ***************************

-I performed the following operations as the size of the screen got smaller:
+I performed the following operations as the size of the screen got smaller:<br><br>
-I used Flexbox technology and change the flex direction from row to column for the forecast day elements.
+I used Flexbox technology and change the flex direction from row to column for the forecast day elements.<br>
-I also change the width percentage values for the left and right sections of the page.
+I also change the width percentage values for the left and right sections of the page.<br>
 I also changed the font size for some of the text.